 As against actively working to change your circumstance, a victim partakes in blaming the other people involved for their own suffering.

 Oppression, real or perceived become a consistent theme to anyone who resorts to playing this role often.

-What its like being the “persecutor”?
+What it’s like being the “persecutor”?

-When you or your context presents the persecutor theme, you might be seen as controlling, oppressive, angry and malicious.
+When you or your context presents the persecutor theme, you might be seen as controlling, oppressive, angry, and malicious.
 Persecutors typically like to be in total control, lest the context puts them into the victim’s shoes.

 Condescension and defense are also part and parcel of the persecutor theme.
-Remember the aspect of my friend’s behaviour I mentioned earlier, where she would go into fits of anger and throw things around the house?
+Remember the aspect of my friend’s behavior I mentioned earlier, where she would go into fits of anger and throw things around the house?
 That’s a classic persecutor at work.

 To get their own way, they will do anything, is the message the persecutor delivers as a sub-text.
-The “stuckness” of the persecutor lies in being inflexible and in the inability to register no other point of view, except from the one they hold sacred.
+The “stuckness” of the persecutor lies in being inflexible and in the inability to register no other point of view, except the one they hold sacred.

-What its like being the “rescuers”?
+What it’s like being the “rescuers”?

 In this role, you or anyone else will feel the need to “fix” what is wrong for the victim.